AmigoDheena/Amigo-Performance/readme.txt

 = Can I use this with page builders? =

-Absolutely.
+Absolutely!
 The plugin works with all major page builders including Elementor, Divi, Beaver Builder, and Gutenberg.
-Use the selective script/style removal features carefully with page builders.
+The new Asset Manager in v3.0 is especially powerful for page builders - you can optimize each page individually without affecting others.
+If you accidentally disable a required asset, simply restore it with one click.

+= How does the new Asset Manager work? =

+The Asset Manager is the flagship feature of v3.0.
+Visit any page on your website while logged in as admin, click "Asset Manager" in the admin bar, and you'll see all CSS/JS files loading on that page.
+Toggle them on/off with simple switches.
+Unlike the old system that only worked on the homepage, this works site-wide.
+If something breaks, restore it instantly.

+= What happened to the old JS/CSS removal features? =

+The old "Remove JS" and "Remove CSS" tabs that only worked on the homepage have been replaced by the far superior Asset Manager that works on every page of your site.
+The Asset Manager gives you the same functionality but with much more power and flexibility.

 = How do I test my website performance? =